CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

 <div align="center">
   <img src="assets/dataset comp.png" alt="Comparison Graph of Explanation Methods" width="700" height="400">
-  <p style="font-size: 12px; font-style: italic;">Figure 6: Comparison of explanation methods across CIFAR-10, CIFAR-100, and ImageNet datasets. **SaCo** provides consistent and meaningful results, while other metrics such as AOPC and LOdds*show inconsistency and misleading evaluations for methods like Random Attribution.</p>
+  <p style="font-size: 12px; font-style: italic;">Figure 6: Comparison of explanation methods across CIFAR-10, CIFAR-100, and ImageNet datasets.
+SaCo provides consistent and meaningful results, while other metrics such as AOPC and LOdds show inconsistency and misleading evaluations for methods like Random Attribution.</p>
 </div>

 ---

-### 3.2.6 Effects of Designs in Explanation Methods**
+### 3.2.6 **Effects of Designs in Explanation Methods**

-In this section, we investigate the impact of design choices in attention-based explanation methods that aim to improve the alignment with the **faithfulness core assumption**.
+In this section, authors investigate the impact of design choices in attention-based explanation methods that aim to improve the alignment with the **faithfulness core assumption**.
 Attention-based methods have been shown to outperform other methods due to the intrinsic relevance of attention mechanisms in **Vision Transformers (ViTs)**.
-We hypothesize that utilizing well-designed aggregation rules and incorporating auxiliary information, such as gradient information, can improve the faithfulness of explanations.
+Authors hypothesize that utilizing well-designed aggregation rules and incorporating auxiliary information, such as gradient information, can improve the faithfulness of explanations.

-To validate this hypothesis, we conducted ablation experiments on four variations of attention-based explanation methods:
+To validate this hypothesis, ablation experiments on four variations of attention-based explanation methods are conducted.

 1. **Utilizing Attention Weights in the Final Layer**.
 2. **Aggregating Attention Information Across All Layers**.